Foundation Diet and Health

 Although purple seaweed can be collected by hand from natural sources, the majority of it is obtained from algae cultivation.
 10

 The processing of wet, harvested purple kelp into dried nori sheets is now highly mechanized and similar to papermaking.
 The wet seaweed is washed in fresh water, chopped into tiny pieces and stirred into a kind of slurry.
 It is then poured onto bamboo mats of a set size (usually 19cm x 21cm) to drain the water.
 The mats are passed through a dryer, the drying speed of which can be carefully controlled by adjusting the conveyor speed and temperature.
-After the hours-long drying process, each nori sheet should weigh 3g, which is the traditional Japanese standard (although many can be found weighing 2.5g).
+After the hours-long drying process, each nori sheet should weigh 3g, which is the traditional Japanese standard (although there are many that weigh 2.5g).
 The sheets are peeled off the mats and packaged for sale.
 These dried, unroasted nori sheets are called hoshi nori.
 To obtain yaki nori, the sheets must be roasted before packaging.
 During roasting, the color of the leaves changes from red to green because the red pigment phycoerythrin is labile to heat treatment.
 6, 10,12

 Further information